 This course will explore the interdisciplinary magic of the language of the Romans.
 How has Latin stood the test of time?
 Why are its vocabulary and grammar intriguing?
 Where can we find Latin hiding throughout Western culture?
-The class will incorporate these questions into the following weekly topics: Caecilius, a Pompeian banker whose house and records were frozen in time in 79 CE by Mt.
-Vesuvius’s eruption; the unique power of Roman artifacts; from the American Founding Fathers to Harry Potter; domestic life in Roman Britain; Julius Caesar in Gaul in the 50s BCE; and persuasive speech - the original meaning of "rhetoric" - as the mainstream of Roman education.
+The course will incorporate these questions into the following weekly topics: Greece's influence upon the Roman Republic and Empire, Pompeii and Herculaneum. scribes and manuscripts, Romano-British archaeological sites, Julius Caesar's "Gallic Wars," Latin in the modern world.
 No prior knowledge of Latin is required.
-No homework.
-This is the same course that was taught in the Spring 2018 term.
-However, this course will contain little duplication of the instructor's other OLLI courses (given in the winter 2019 and spring 2019 terms).
+This is the same course that was taught in the fall 2018 term.
+However, this course will contain little duplication of the instructor's other OLLI at Duke courses (given in the winter 2019 and spring 2019 terms).
 Please note: Textbooks will be provided; they may be borrowed at no fee or purchased for $5.
 No homework.
 Lecture (plus questions); facilitated discussion;listening to audio from the textbook.